icecube/toise/resources/scripts/2021_midscale/README.md

 The outputs of the PSF extractor are 3 fits files.
 Two represents the PSF (the `*king*.fits` files).
 These files should be moved into the `gen2-analysis/gen2_analysis/data/psf` directory.
 And one represents the muon selection efficiency (the `_cut.fits` file).
 This one should be moved into the `gen2-analysis/gen2_analysis/data/selection_efficiency` folder.

-The fits files Brian used are available at `/data/user/brianclark/Gen2_optical/midscale/psf/`.
+The fits files Brian used are available at `/data/user/brianclark/Gen2_optical/midscale/psf/` and `/data/user/brianclark/Gen2_optical/midscale/selection_efficiency/`.

 # Figures of Merit